clickfwd/yoyo/README.md

 ### Passing Data to Actions

-You can include additional data to send to the component on update requests using the `yoyo:vars` directive which accepts a separated list of name of `key:<expression>` values.
+You can include additional data to send to the component on update requests using the `yoyo:vars` directive which accepts a separated list of `key:<expression>` values.

 ```
 <button yoyo:on="click" yoyo:get="helpful" yoyo:vars="id:100">Found Helpful</button>